nikhilsu/baselineWeek4/README.md

 ##Description

-Project to calculate Sales tax on purchased goods and print a receipt for the same.
+Project to Simulate Game Of Life

 ##Dependencies
 * JDK(1.6 or higher)